, "serverDownMessage":"Internal server error, please try again after some time"

 Mr. Sandeep Lakshmipathy, Director, Software (Edison AI Platform), GE Healthcare

 Mr. Arpan Malhotra, India Business Head - Diagnostics, Siemens Healthcare

 Dr. Geetha Manjunath, Founder, CEO & CTO, NIRAMAI

-AMPH is a rigorous and challenging programme.
-It is designed as a 12-month, modular residential programme, delivered in a blended learning format that minimises disruption at work.
+The AMPH is a modular residential programme delivered in a blended learning format thus allowing busy clinicians and administrators the flexibility of learning management with minimal disruption at work.

 Delivered through 4 residencies of 9 days each, once every quarter

 Participants required to stay on campus during these residencies